-While the Chinese marketplace has historically been dominated by the likes of Alibaba and JD.com, Amazon has historically made little headway in the nation.
+While the Chinese eCommerce marketplace has historically been dominated by the likes of Alibaba and JD.com, Amazon has historically made little headway in the nation.
 In fact, they announced the closure of its presence in 2019 to focus on cross-border sales support to Chinese consumers.

-But the demand for cheap manufacturing and exports has become even more critical to the global eCommerce boom over the last 18 months.
-Over 50 percent of China's retail sales business is now digital in 2021, with projections of 55.6 percent by the end of 2022.
+But the demand for cheap manufacturing and exports has become even more critical to the global online sales boom over the past two years.
+Over 50 percent of China's retail sales business was digital in 2021, with projections of 55.6 percent by the end of 2022.

-So why did it take a Federal Trade Commission inquiry in May for Amazon to remove Chinese sellers found indulging in fake review schemes some two years after the FTC brought its first case against paid reviews?
+So why did it take a Federal Trade Commission inquiry in May of 2021 for Amazon to remove Chinese sellers found indulging in fake review schemes some two years after the FTC brought its first case against paid reviews?

 Fake Reviews, Amazon and the FTC

-The 2019 complaint filed by the FTC was the result of a two year investigation into the practices of one seller: Cure Encapsulations, Inc. At the center of the $12.8 Million suit were allegations that Cure Encapsulations had paid a website, amazonverifiedreviews.com, to specifically create and post a number of five star reviews in order to boost sales on Amazon in direct violation of prohibited seller practices.
+The 2019 complaint filed by the FTC was the result of a two year investigation into the practices of one seller: Cure Encapsulations, Inc. At the center of the $12.8 Million suit were allegations that Cure Encapsulations had paid a site, amazonverifiedreviews.com, to specifically create and post a number of five star reviews in order to boost sales on Amazon in direct violation of prohibited seller practices.

 Both suits were not the last of their kind.
 Even to this day, numerous complaints are lodged both by and against Amazon alleging widespread review manipulation and fraud.
 Typically these reviews are relatively easy to spot, indicated by both unverified purchase status and information almost comically irrelevant to the product itself.

 Not surprisingly, the origin of those packages was postmarked from China.